Walsall–Wolverhampton line: Post-privatisation history

-A passenger service was reintroduced 1998, however this was not a success and was withdrawn again in 2008.
-The service, which was funded by Centro and operated by Central Trains (later London Midland), operated hourly, and was reintroduced to the line on 24 May 1998.
+Direct passenger service between Walsall and Wolverhampton resumed on 24 May 1998.
+The hourly service was funded by Centro and operated by Central Trains (later London Midland).
 However, in 2005 the Strategic Rail Authority proposed the withdrawal of the service, citing low passenger numbers and a lack of rolling stock.
 Centro opposed this, arguing that the bus service between Walsall and Wolverhampton was a poor replacement, as it took 40 minutes compared to 15 minutes by train, and the service was given a temporary reprieve.
 There were also proposals to reopen the stations at and to increase passenger numbers and the viability of the service.
 During the early-mid 2000s, the line was used as part of an hourly service between Walsall and Wellington.
 But these services were withdrawn in 2006 and the service was reduced to an hourly service between Walsall and Wolverhampton, with only one or two trains per day in each direction extending to Wellington in the early morning and late at night.

 It was announced in July 2008 that the government was withdrawing funding for this service, and as a result the local service was mainly withdrawn as of December 2008.
-However the line remains open for freight trains, and the section between Wolverhampton and Darlaston Junction continues to be used by certain trains between Birmingham and Wolverhampton, and will also be used as a diversionary route when the West Coast Main Line is closed for engineering works.
+However, the line remained open for freight trains, and the section between Wolverhampton and Darlaston Junction continued to be used by certain trains between Birmingham and Wolverhampton and as a diversionary route when the West Coast Main Line was closed for engineering works.
 Between 2008 and 2011 this section was also used by the now defunct Wrexham & Shropshire passenger services to London.

 The full service was withdrawn on 13 December 2008, although there was still a 'Parliamentary train' – initially, one train per day ran directly from Walsall to Wolverhampton on weekdays, leaving Walsall at 19:36, but this was replaced in the 19 May 2013 timetable by a Saturdays-only train from Wolverhampton to Walsall leaving Wolverhampton at 05:42 (in the December 2019 timetable).
 Although Centro retained ambitions to reinstate the service and reopen stations at and Portobello, its plans were put on hold in 2012 pending the next West Midlands franchise award in 2016.

-A service calling at all stations via Birmingham New street now operates, taking over 1 hour, compared with 15 minutes for the direct service, and London Midland advise passengers to use the National Express West Midlands 529 bus instead.
+A service calling at all stations via Birmingham New street then took over, taking over 1 hour, compared with 15 minutes for the direct service, and London Midland advised passengers to use the National Express West Midlands 529 bus instead.

-Future plans
+Recent history

-The West Midlands Combined Authority have announced their intention to restore a passenger service to the line, along with new stations at Willenhall Bilston Street and Darlaston James Bridge.
+The West Midlands Combined Authority announced their intention to restore a passenger service to the line, along with new stations at Willenhall and Darlaston in 2017.
+As part of these proposals, the two local stations were to drop their original suffixes of Bilston Street and James Bridge respectively.